Asmir Begović: Canada

 Begović was the starting goalkeeper for Canada in the 2007 FIFA U-20 World Cup.
 He made several difficult saves for his team in a 3–0 loss to Chile and let in one goal against Austria.
 Late in the third match of the tournament, after allowing two goals, Begović came out of his area to play a long ball from a Congo defender.
 The ball took a high bounce off the wet pitch, forcing him to use his hands to prevent it from going over his head.
-He was shown a straight red card, and midfielder Jonathan Beaulieu-Bourgault was forced to play in goal, as Canada had used up its three substitutes.
+He was shown a straight red card, and midfielder Jonathan Beaulieu-Bourgault had to play in goal, as Canada had used up their three substitutes.

 On 14 August 2007, 20-year-old Begović received his first call-up to the senior Canada squad for the friendly match with Iceland, but didn't see any action on the pitch.
 In November 2008, he accepted another call for Canada's 2010 FIFA World Cup qualifier versus Jamaica, but again didn't get any playing time as Lars Hirschfeld was the preferred option in goal.

 Players with dual nationality, like Begović, who had already played for a country's national team at youth level, were not allowed to switch nationalities after they turned 21, but on 3 June 2009 FIFA removed the age limit.
 In late June 2009, he spoke with Bosnian head coach Miroslav Blažević about the possibility of making his debut for Bosnia and Herzegovina.
 Quotes in the Bosnian media seemed to indicate Begović's intent to play for the country of his birth.
 Begović missed the 2009 CONCACAF Gold Cup for Canada saying Portsmouth wanted him to spend the whole pre-season with the club.
-On 12 July 2009 on Full-Time: Vancouver's Soccer Show on the TEAM 1040 radio in Canada he indicated his desire to continue with the Canadian national team.
+On 12 July 2009 on Full-Time: Vancouver's Soccer Show on the TEAM 1040 radio in Canada he indicated his desire to continue with the Canada national team.
 He suggested that comments he had made to Bosnia's head coach had been misinterpreted due to poor translation.
 In the same interview, Begović also said: